ulixee/hero/website/docs/BasicInterfaces/SecretAgent.md

   - sessionsDir `string` defaults to `os.tmpdir()`.
 Where session files are stored.
   - defaultRenderingOptions `string[]` defaults to `[All]`.
 Controls browser functionality.
   - defaultUserProfile `IUserProfile`.
 Define user cookies, session, and more.
+  - replayServerPort `number`.
+Port to start a live replay server on.
+Defaults to "any open port".

 #### **Returns**: `Promise`